KalleNolte/REMEMBER-Water-Is-the-Holy-Grail/gaia_water_the_memory_of_the_earth.md

-the primordial mother of the elements, the ancient library of patterns, the field that holds the archetypes
-I wove into this theory of everything.
+the primordial mother of the elements, the ancient library of patterns, the field that holds the archetypes woven into this emerging theory of everything.

 Without Gaia, there is no mathematics — for geometry is nature.